eibensteiner/eibensteiner.com/content/entries/centralizing-design.md

 author: dominik
 ---

+> This is a shortened version.
+You can find the original slightly longer story on [read.cv](https://read.cv/eibensteiner/6jjRV21blisvTauIb47P).

 As Blockpit began to experience rapid growth, it became crucial to organize our creative chaos.
 We took a major step by setting up centralized Figma and Notion spaces, making our ideas and guidelines globally accessible.
 This move was more than just about order; it was about *enhancing our team's productivity* and *quality of output*.

 ![my image](/img/entries/design-system.png)